A Constructive Characterization of Optimal Bundling: Other Applications

 It is worth mentioning that the additional assumptions in Theorem \ref{t5} (and later in Theorem \ref{t6}) only focuses on the valuation of type $\bar{t}$ consumer, which is different from \cite{ghili2023characterization} and \cite{yang2023nested} where the corresponding assumptions have to hold for all types.
-While it is true that Assumption \ref{a0} and \ref{a1} are conditions that need to be satisfied for all types, as will be demonstrated and argued in Section \ref{s23}, there is no (global) restrictions between the valuation functions of nested bundles.

 The proof basically shows that any $b \notin \{\emptyset, b^*\}$ is very weakly dominated.
 It is not hard to see that, with the help of the additional assumption, $b$ that satisfies $\phi(b, \underline{t}) \leq \phi(b^*, \underline{t})$ is very weakly dominated by $b^*$.
 As for $b$ such that $\phi(b, \underline{t}) > \phi(b^*, \underline{t})$, it is very weakly dominated by a convex combination of $\emptyset$ and $b^*$ by the condition that $b^*$ has the largest sold-alone quantity.